17 March 2024

 The film’s framing device features three modern-day students, one of whom livestreams an anti-government protest, who go to the library to research a history project on the 1932 coup.
 The message—that today’s students should read more about Thai history—is both condescending and inaccurate, as history books by Nattapoll Chaiching, amongst others, are bestsellers.
 The film’s ending is particularly dismissive of the student characters: they visit Democracy Monument, and observe that democracy “dies over and over again, it gets torn apart with coup d’état so many times.”
 At which point, they burst into giggles, as though—despite their research and their previous political activism—they have no interest in the subject whatsoever.

-2475’s credits include a list of individual donors, some of whom gave as little as ฿100 each.
-The bulk of the budget was provided anonymously, though Prachatai reported earlier this week that the film’s production company, Nakraphiwat, was paid almost ฿4m by the army between 2020 and 2022.
-While this doesn’t prove that the film was funded by the military, it does raise questions about their involvement in this production that discredits Khana Ratsadon, especially given that public commemorations of the 1932 revolution have recently been removed by the military regime.
+2475’s credits include a long list of individual donors, some of whom gave as little as ฿100 each.
+The bulk of the budget was provided anonymously, though Prachatai reported earlier this week that the film’s production company was paid almost ฿4 million by the army for other projects between 2020 and 2022.
+There is also an autographed comic book version of 2475, adapted from the film with illustrations by Rawin Jarureangsri.
+A graphic novel about the 1932 revolution, also called 2475, was published earlier this year, and tells the story from a liberal democratic perspective.

 1 comment(s):